 -

-In 1989, I transitioned from education into the tourism sector, which ultimately comprised around 20% of my career.
+In 1989, I moved from education into the tourism sector, which ultimately comprised around 20% of my career.
 This work took me to over a dozen countries, where I was involved in various aspects of tourism development.

 -